tomgxz/Kraken/REPORT.md

   - Sites can be accessed with the URL: `/<username>/<sitename>`, and, if public, can be viewed (but not edited) by anyone from this URL.
 If private, other users will be told this and redirected home.
   - The site will have a config file, where it stores all of its global variables - mostly style choices - which have been selected when creating the site.
 These can also be edited at any time on the site's homepage.
-  > These variables include primary, secondary, accent, and grey colours, primary and secondary fonts, and animation types.
+  > These variables include primary, secondary, accent & grey colours, and primary and secondary fonts.

   - File storage system to store user site files
   - CMS system for users to be able to upload custom content